Inventory Shrinkage – Meaning, Causes & Prevention

 Prevention of Inventory Shrinkage

 To remove human errors from document entries, which may be accidental or deliberate, remove the humans from the scene!

-This means automating the data entry process and keeping track of records by use of inventory software.
+This means automating the data entry process and keeping track of records by the use of inventory software such as EMERGE App.

 - Install cameras covering every part of the business area to evade any misfortune under your nose.

-- Provide access to certain areas to authorised personnel only.
+- Provide access to certain areas to authorized personnel only.

 - Control entry in critical areas by swipe card technology and get an audit trail of people’s movements.